The Lost Harvest DLC, which launched in September 2025, introduced a new vehicle to Dune Awakening: The Treadwheel.

 Unlike the Sandbike which unlocks at Mk1, The Treadwheel starts at Mk4 (Aluminum tier) with a Mk5 and Mk6 equivalent.

-If you have the Lost Harvest DLC, you will be able to unlock The Treadwheel by progressing through the new quest line.
+If you have the Lost Harvest DLC, you will be able to unlock The Treadwheel by completing the new Lost Harvest DLC quest line.

 The Treadwheel is not a Sandbike Variant.
 It is a completely new vehicle with completely new individual parts that must be fabricated at the Vehicle Fabricator and then assembled.